psychemedia/storytelling-notes/pentrich/pentrich-rising.md

 Fifty men had set out from Pentrich, intending to take part in a co-ordinated raid on the nearby Butterley Iron Works to steal arms and munitions, and then to make their way to Nottingham, and from there, to London, building numbers all the while.

 But it seems that the magistrates and the Yeomanry knew what was likely to be afoot.
 It seems almost as if they had been forewarned.
 The men left the ironworks and headed towards Nottingham.
 The numbers grew, to 500 or so, but by now the authorities had the evidence they needed, and the insurrectionists were dispersed.
 The leaders, identified by who knows what intelligence, were later arrested.
 At the local assizes, they are summoned to appear before a Special Commission to be held in the Autumn on the charge of High Treason.
 Four in particular accused of being the leaders.
 Or perhaps, make that three, Because one of the leaders, who had avoided action on the night in question, and who had been the contact man for a certain Mr William Oliver, was treated differently.
 It would not do for *his* evidence to come before the jurors, let alone the public.

-During the trial, a press blackout was in force, although contemporaneous reports of the proceedings were to appear after the trial.
-Outside the court, graffiti'd messages to the jurors daub the courthouse wall: "Jurymen – remember Oliver!"
+Controls were placed on reporting of the trial by the press, and outside the court, graffiti'd messages to the jurors were daubed on the courthouse wall: "Jurymen – remember Oliver!"

 By the end of the trial, the three leaders, and sundry others, were found guilty of High Treason.
 For the leaders, a sentence of hanging, drawing and quartering.
 For the others, just hanging, although in a 19th century style plea bargain, that was commuted to deportation.